-Corpus Christi Roman Catholic Church, built as the wave of migration to the suburbs picked up in the 1950′s, is now a victim to that same migration that has continued further west.
+Corpus Christi Roman Catholic Church, built as the wave of migration to the suburbs picked up in the 1950’s, is now a victim to that same migration that has continued further west.
 It is now closed, and converted into a senior center.
+Update: This was the second church that replaced an earlier structure, which probably was too small to handle increasing parish membership.

 Unfortunately, as can be seen in these older photos of the church’s interior, it is a unique building, and many of its original features are now gone.